kaijan/Build-Serverless-Environment-with-AWS-Lambda/README.md

 8.6.
 Type **get-items** in the **Resource Name**.

-> Modify the Javascript in the html file to your APIs & data in DynamoDB

 8.7.
 Make sure **Enable API Gateway CORS** is enabled, then click **Create Resource**

 ![9.png](/images/9.png)